tsoj/ecs_prototype/README.md

     SystemManager::removeSystem(&catchEvent);
     SystemManager::removeSystem(&gravitySystem);

-If you added the same system multiple times all of them will be removed even if you had different durations assigned to them.
+If you have added the same system several times, all of them will be removed, even if you have assigned different durations to them.

+## Features

+Components are stored in a contiguous memory with no gaps between them.
+Therefore, this library benefits very well from CPU caching.
+Since this library is build upon templates, it is type-safe.

 ## Limitations

+Assigning or removing components may require a large memory operation and is therefore not too fast.

 Addresses of components are unstable when components are assigned or removed.

 You cannot create multiple *worlds*, all entities are stored in the same state.

-This library does not work with multiple .cpp files (multiple object files, that get linked together).
-You still will be able to multiple .cpp files but you need to stick to a single .cpp file (including any number of header files) with library calls.
+This library does not work with multiple CPP files (multiple object files linked together).
+You can still use multiple .cpp files but you need to stick to a single .cpp file (including any number of header files) with library calls.